 One of my earliest trips to Romania took place years before I ever became a travel writer.
 It was 1990 and I was living in Vienna at the time.

-I was the office’s “expert” on Czechoslovakia, though I was still pretty naïve at the time.
+I was the office’s “expert” on Czechoslovakia, though I was still pretty naïve at that time.
 The “Velvet Revolution” that overturned Communism in that country had taken place only a few months earlier, in November 1989, though I have to admit I'd largely failed to see it coming.
 Romania’s revolution a month later in December -- that led to the arrest and execution of dictator Nicolae Ceaușescu and his wife Elena -- was, if anything, even more dramatic and unanticipated.

 By the spring of 1990, the whole region, including Romania, was now considered to be “safely democratic.”
 Indeed, the future was looking pretty good, and even the weather was starting to cooperate.
 My girlfriend at the time, Delia, suggested we take a trip somewhere to relax over a long weekend.
 We looked through a list of cheap flights from Vienna and opted for Romanian airline Tarom’s service to Bucharest.

 It was a relatively exotic choice, as very few tourists were yet traveling to Romania.
-We reasoned that we had spent so much time writing about the anti-Communist revolutions that it was time to pay a visit in the region and see how they were progressing.
-Besides, we thought, Bucharest must lovely in springtime.
+We reasoned that we had spent so much time writing about the anti-Communist revolutions that it was time to pay a visit to the region and see how they were progressing.
+Besides, we thought, Bucharest must be lovely in springtime.
 Our departure date was set for Wednesday, June 13.

 We knew something had gone wrong the moment our plane touched down at Bucharest’s Otopeni airport around 10pm that evening.
 I don’t recall many non-Romanians being on the flight, and the border guard glanced at our foreign passports with a worried look.
 He asked us where we were staying and we told him we’d booked a room at the Intercontinental Hotel in the center.
 The rest of the dialogue went something like this: